sheepspirit/SOUL/docs/token-engine.md

 # SOUL Token Engine

+> Authored by Sergei Kokurin (sheepspirit), 2025
+> This document describes the economic and functional core of SOUL — a trust-based token mechanism that powers contribution, access, and governance.

 ## Purpose

 **SOUL Tokens (ST)** are the heartbeat of the trust-based economy within the SOUL ecosystem.